Finding a Lawyer

 Some lawyers offer free or low-cost first appointments.
 These appointments can help you decide how to proceed and whether you want to continue to work with that lawyer.

-If you cannot afford a lawyer you may be eligible for Legal Aid.
-Legal Aid provides lawyers for very low income people with criminal or family law problems.
+If you cannot afford a lawyer, you may be eligible for Legal Aid.
+Legal Aid provides lawyers for people with very low income with criminal or family law problems.
 Your legal problem must be in one of those two areas.
 You must either be receiving Social Assistance or have a very low income.
 If your income is slightly above the cut-off, you may still qualify although you will be required to contribute to the cost of services.

-If you live in Saskatoon you can also contact CLASSIC.
-Their Walk-In Clinic and Legal Advice Clinic can assist low income people who do not qualify for legal aid.
+If you live in Saskatoon, you can also contact CLASSIC.
+Their Walk-In Clinic and Legal Advice Clinic can assist people with low people who do not qualify for legal aid.
 The Walk-In Clinic can deal with a wide range of legal issues.
 The Legal Advice Clinic deals with criminal, family and civil law matters.